 Studio Uprights are next, about 43” tall.
 Studios have the same advantages as consoles, only more so.
 Some studios have comparable tone quality to a small grand.
 They perform well in larger rooms.
 Studios are primarily designed for more institutional purposes.
 The cabinets are basic and sturdy, as opposed to the more stylish furniture qualities of the spinets and consoles.

 Uprights are the largest of the vertical pianos.
 They range in height from 46” to 56”, and can have great tone fullness and quality.
 A few manufacturers have produced the larger uprights over the last few decades.
 However, they are not nearly as common as they were in the first 30 years of the 20th century (before they began building the spinets, consoles, and studios.)
 Unless they have been restored, you should always avoid the very old uprights.
 In many cases, the cost of repairs and service required to obtain reasonable performance from these pianos can far exceed the value of the piano.
-Older grand pianos, however, usually have a high enough marketable value to justify a complete Restoration and Refinishing when it becomes necessary.
+Older grand pianos, however, usually have a high enough marketable value to justify Restoration and Refinishing when it becomes necessary.

 New Pianos vs. Used Pianos

 Buying a piano can be very tricky.
-New pianos can vary in quality from one to the next on the assembly line, and the same model of piano can vary drastically, depending on what year it was built.
+New pianos can vary in quality from one to the next on the same assembly line, and the same model of piano can vary drastically, depending on what year it was built.
 Most of the great names that built reputations building top quality pianos have been sold to other companies that build pianos today in other countries where labor is cheap, usually using cheaper quality materials.
 Then they put a name, like Baldwin, Kronich and Bach, Everett, etc. on the piano, and use the reputation built by the original companies to sell cheaply constructed pianos.

 It is my opinion that pianos built in the first half of the 20th century, almost without exception, are of much higher quality than the pianos built in the last few decades.
 The older pianos incorporate more painstaking craftsmanship with higher quality materials, and the patience to allow the wood used to make the components to cure thoroughly before fabrication.

 However, used pianos can be tricky to buy as well.
 The wrong environment or long periods of time between servicing can have devastating effects on even the best pianos.
-Under the proper conditions, quality pianos can have a life span of up to 100 years without requiring major rebuilding and restoration.
+Under the proper conditions, quality pianos can have a life span of 100 years without requiring major rebuilding and restoration.
 A total restoration can cost much more than a new, inexpensive piano.
 However, 60 to 100-year-old pianos were usually built by family businesses who took great pride in their product, and were built to last as long as possible.
-In my experience, I have seen many pianos, when well cared for, after a century of use, have all the major components (sound board, bridges, etc.) in the exact condition as when they were new.
-Though no one can predict the future, it is my opinion that in those situations, history has proven that the piano will last another century if the mechanical components that do wear out are replaced with new ones, a quality piano with a viable foundation (as described above) can have a total Restoration and Refinishing and once again will look and perform like new.
+In my experience, I have seen many pianos, when well cared for, after a century of use, have all the major components (sound board, bridges, etc.) in practically the exact condition as when they were new.
+Though no one can predict the future, it is my opinion that in those situations, history has proven that the piano will last a lifetime if the mechanical components that do wear out are replaced with new ones, a quality piano with a viable foundation (as described above) can have a total Restoration and Refinishing and once again will look and perform like new.